samgwise/p6-structable/README.md

 ) returns Result
 ```

-A simple coercer for mapping a Str containing an ISO time stamp string to a DateTime object TODO: conform-to-map to reverse this transofrmation.
-This routine is package scoped and not exported when used.
+A simple coercer for mapping a Str containing an ISO time stamp string to a DateTime object This routine is package scoped and not exported when used.

 ### sub struct-datetime